earthdaily/GeosysPy/README.md

   <h1 align="center">GeosysPy</h3>

   <p align="center">
-    To be able to discover, request and use imagery products based on <geosys/> virtual constellation within QGIS, using the &ltgeosys/&gt API.
+    To be able to discover, request and use imagery products based on <geosys/> virtual constellation using the &ltgeosys/&gt API.
     <br />
     <a href="https://earthdailyagro.com/"><strong>Who we are</strong></a>
     <br />